linode/apl-charts/redis-cluster/README.md

 # Quick start for creating a Redis master-replica cluster

-The `quickstart-redis` Helm chart can be used to create master-replica Redis cluster.
+The `redis-cluster` Helm chart can be used to create master-replica Redis cluster.
 The `replicaCount` for the replica's by default is set to `1`.

 ## About the quick starts